dbc60/blog/content/note/2016-07-29-kernel-debugging.md

 date: 2016-07-29
 draft: true
 categories: [software]
-tags:
+tags: [windows, kernel, debugging, windbg]
-  - kernel
-  - debugging
-  - windbg
 ---

 Using windbg to debug kernel drivers, such as the FIM mini filter.